hcts-hra/heidenc/content/bibliography.md

 Three libraries have this Trinity College, Hartford, Rutgers, Wisconsin.
 Not available via interlibrary loan.

-Availability: German edition in Heidelberg.
-Chinese edition not in Heidelberg.
+Availability: German edition in Heidelberg; The Chinese translation can be accessed at [National Library of Asutralia Disgitalized Item](https://nla.gov.au/nla.obj-58731408)

 ­­­­­­­­­­­­­­­­­­­­­­---